kthin013/comp3021lab/README.md

 If the keyword is in AND condition, the string will be like "Lab attendance", which will guarantee a space in it.
-AND string will be splited with " " in second string list.
+AND string will be split with " " in second string list.

  e.g.
           List --> "java"